Peergos/Peergos/README.md

  - A less trusting user can run a Peergos server on their own machine and use the web interface over localhost
  - A more paranoid user can run a Peergos server on their own machine and use the CLI or the fuse binding
  - Servers are trustless - your data and metadata cannot be exposed even if your server is compromised (assuming your client is not compromised)
- - IPFS itself is not trusted and all data stored or retrieved from it is verified externally.
+ - IPFS itself is not trusted and all data stored or retrieved from it is self-certifying.
  - The data store (which may not be ipfs directly, but S3 compatible service for example) is also not trusted

 4.0 Logging in
- - A user's username is used along with a random salt and the hash of their password and run through scrypt (with parameters 17, 8, 1, 96, though users can choose harder parameters if desired) to generate a symmetric key, an encrypting keypair and a signing keypair.
-This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack (see slides above for cost estimate).
+ - A user's username is used along with a random salt and the hash of their password and run through scrypt (with parameters 17, 8, 1, 96, though users can choose harder parameters if desired) to generate a symmetric key and a signing keypair.
+The signing keypiar is then used to auth and retrieve encrypted login data.
+This login data is then decrypted using the symmetric key to obtain the identity key pair, social keypair and root directory capability.
+This means that a user can log in from any machine without transfering any keys, and also that their keys are protected from a brute force attack (see slides mentioned above for a cost estimate).

 5.0 Encryption
- - private keys never leave client node, a random symmetric key is generated for every file (explicitly not convergent encryption, which leaks information)
+ - private keys never leave client node, two random symmetric keys are generated for every file or directory (explicitly not convergent encryption, which leaks information)

 5.1 Post-quantum encryption
  - Files that haven't been shared with another user are already resistant to quantum computer based attacks.
 This is because the operations to decrypt them from logging in, to seeing plain-text, include only hashing and symmetric encryption, both of which are currently believed to not be significantly weakened with a quantum computer.